Late effects of treatment for lymphoma

 Some people have side effects during their lymphoma treatment and for a few weeks after.
 Usually, these effects reduce and eventually disappear.

-But some people may have side effects that continue for months after treatment and that sometimes become long-term.
-Other people may have late side effects that develop months or years after treatment.
+But some people may have side effects that continue for months after treatment.
+These are often called long-term effects.
+Other people may have side effects that develop months or years after treatment.
+These are often called late effects.

 Not everyone has long-term or late effects.
 And many side effects get better over time.
-This can depend on different factors such as the type of treatment.
-Your lymphoma doctor or nurse can give you more information.
+This can depend on different factors, such as the type of treatment.
+Your specialist doctor or nurse can give you more information.

-Recovering from chemotherapy can take time.
+Recovering from treatment can take time.
 You may feel tired for many months after treatment is over.
-Occasionally, tiredness may last for a year or two.
+Occasionally, tiredness may last for a 1 or 2 years, depending on the type of treatment you had.

 Physical activity can help improve energy levels and reduce tiredness.
 Short walks are a good way to start.
 Being active also helps you sleep better and can improve anxiety and depression.